klarna/kco_rest_java/CODE_OF_CONDUCT.md

 - **When we disagree, try to understand why.** Disagreements, both social and technical, happen all the time and Klarna@GitHub is no exception.
    It is important that we resolve disagreements and differing views constructively.
-Remember that we’re different.
+Remember that we are different.
 The strength of Klarna@GitHub comes from its varied community, people from a wide range of backgrounds.
 Different people have different perspectives on issues.
-   Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
-Don’t forget that it is human to err and blaming each other doesn’t get us anywhere.
+   Being unable to understand why someone holds a viewpoint does not mean that they are wrong.
+Do not forget that it is human to err and blaming each other does not get us anywhere.
 Instead, focus on helping to resolve issues and learning from mistakes.

 Original text courtesy of the [Speak Up! project](http://web.archive.org/web/20141109123859/http://speakup.io/coc.html).